 Tea, in general, has less caffeine content than your cup of coffee, making it the much better option.
-What’s more, herbal teas are even more powerful, packing in flavonoids and other substances that help prevent many potentially deadly diseases.
+What’s more, herbal teas are even more powerful, packed with flavonoids and other substances that help prevent many potentially deadly diseases.

-It may not be easy to replace your cup of black tea for herbal tea, but we’ve listed down some of the many benefits herbal teas offer, to tempt you in.
+It may not be easy to replace your cup of black tea with herbal tea, However, we’ve listed down some of the many benefits herbal teas offer, to tempt you in.
 Read on…

-• Contain powerful substances- Herbal teas are packed with powerful antioxidants that fight free radical damage and help promote anti-ageing.
+Contains powerful substances- Herbal teas are packed with powerful antioxidants that fight free radical damage and help promote anti-aging.
 The antioxidants, particularly those in green tea, can work as a great anti-cancer agent by interfering with the growth of cancerous tumors of the breast, lung, bladder, pancreas, stomach and the colon.
 Antioxidants from Oolong tea are thought to be associated with lowered levels of bad cholesterol.

-Excellent for weight loss- Though science doesn’t have a valid proof on this one, but some herbal teas stimulate weight loss, and are marketed worldwide as natural weight-loss supplements.
+Excellent for weight loss- Though science doesn’t have a valid proof on this one, some herbal teas stimulate weight loss, and are marketed worldwide as natural weight-loss supplements.

-• Promote digestive relief- Not surprisingly, herbal teas are good for the digestive system too!
-Ginger tea in particular, has been used to curb vomiting, nausea, motion sickness and stomach upset.
-Peppermint tea too, can be used as an effective natural remedy for indigestion, heartburn, bloating and abdominal gas.
+Promotes digestive relief- Not surprisingly, herbal teas are good for the digestive system too!
+Ginger tea, in particular, has been used to curb vomiting, nausea, motion sickness and stomach upset.
+Peppermint tea too can be used as an effective natural remedy for indigestion, heartburn, bloating and abdominal gas.